 - St. Catherine’s Village: Distinguishes itself with CARF-accredited life care programs and comprehensive services, offering a continuum of care including memory and skilled nursing care, according to their website.

 These facilities provide a blend of amenities enhancing residents’ quality of life, from social activities to quality dining and on-site medical support, ensuring a holistic approach to senior living.
-Many are starting to adopt emerging technologies, such as smart wheelchairs equipped with autonomous navigation capabilities, pressure monitoring, and app-based controls that further enhance comfort and independence.[10]
+Many are now integrating the latest technologies, such as smart wheelchairs with autonomous navigation, pressure monitoring, app-based controls, and the expanded use of AI-driven communication systems.
+Facilities also increasingly support mainstream digital accessibility features—including voice control, image description tools for residents with vision impairments, and predictive communication aids—for greater inclusion and ease of communication.[5]

 Enhancing Mobility and Independence: The Role of VELA Chairs

 For seniors, sustaining independence and mobility is crucial.
 Assisted living facilities often incorporate mobility aids, such as VELA chairs, to enhance residents’ ability to perform daily activities safely.
-New advances in user-centered design have brought improved ergonomics and adaptive interface technologies, making mobility aids more accessible for individuals with limited dexterity or sensory challenges.[5][6]
-While nursing homes focus on medical care, older adults strive for solutions enabling them to remain independent for as long as possible in their own homes.
-The VELA Independence Chair offers a practical solution with its medically approved design, enhancing safety and facilitating freedom of movement for daily activities like cooking, dressing, and transferring, all while reducing the load on informal caregivers.
+Recent innovations include AI-integrated fall prevention systems and refined ergonomic designs, making mobility aids more accessible and easier to use, even for those with limited dexterity or sensory challenges.[2][5]
+Innovations highlighted at CES 2026, such as haptic and touchless controls, are also finding their way into advanced seating solutions.
+The VELA Independence Chair offers a practical solution, with medically approved design features enhancing safety and facilitating freedom of movement for daily activities like cooking, dressing, and transferring, all while reducing the load on informal caregivers.
 These chairs help seniors remain active participants in their day-to-day lives.
-Integrated with recent rehabilitation trends, such solutions can be tailored using data-driven support for optimal functional outcomes.[8]
+Integrated with the latest rehabilitation and digital trends, mobility solutions can be tailored using AI-provided data-driven support to promote optimal health outcomes.[7]

 Discover more about Mobility Chairs for Home Use to understand how they support independence and ease daily tasks for seniors.